 Hi Tammy, I suffer from the same worries and fears.
 My solution is to exercise by using the exercise videos on SparkPeople (sometimes if my knee is bothering me, I do one of the chair exercises), and I also do the Leslie Sansone walking DVD.
 It's a great workout and I can do it in the privacy of my home - don't have to worry about what I look like or what I'm wearing - it's such a relief!

+Hey Tammy.
+I know what you are going through.
+I was literally in the same boat that you are now.
+I was terrified to go outside and work out because I was absolutely SURE that every person that I passed and staring out of every window was someone who was noticing every jiggle and lump (on me).
+I was positive that they were mentally picking me apart and ridiculing me.
 Then I realized that nobody cares what I look like.
 Nobody is tracking my every movement because I am a fatty.
 Not to mention when I actually LOOKED at the people around me exercising... well lets just say the majority would not be winning any fitness competitions any time soon.. but they were out there!
 I had just as much right to work out as they did.
 I saw chunky thighs, flabby arms, pudgy cheeks, thick ankles, spare tires and beer guts.
 It as all there and it did not seem to bother them.
 So why should it bother me?

 Also even if I did run into a "perfect" person and I was sure they were snickering behind my back.
 Literally I heard them.
 I just shrugged and said to myself, "Well I am out here making a healthy choice for myself.
 THEY are not going to pay my medical bills when my weight starts to effect my health!
 So THEY can SHOVE IT!"